-Northern lights Lahemaa National Park tonight
+Northern lights in Lahemaa National Park tonight

 Kp 1 is well below the Kp 3 threshold needed for aurora to be visible from Lahemaa National Park.